CarsonScott/MindToWeb/projects/genetic_algorithm_tictactoe.md

 The process of developing a new population from the existing one involves the use of crossover and mutation.
 Crossover occurs when the genomes of two high-performing candidates are mixed and combined to form a new, hybrid genome, while mutation refers to the random process of change that happens when genes are carried over into the next generation.

 In this case a genome refers to the list of weights/biases of two neural networks (urgency and decision functions).
 When these genes are carried over there is a small chance that a weight or bias will randomly change in value, which may or may not be advantagous to the recepient (offspring).
+OVer time these subtle changes cause trial-and-error that pushes the fitness of the population as a whole higher and higher.